autowarefoundation/autoware_tools/map/autoware_lanelet2_divider/README.md

 ### lanelet2_map_metadata.yaml

 This metadata file holds the origin points of all the generated lanelet2 map files inside the `lanelet2_map.osm` folder.
-Origin point of each lanelet2 map is the coordinates of the left bottom vertice of the corresponding square created with `mgrs_grid` and `grid_edge_size` parameters.
+Origin point of each lanelet2 map is the coordinates of the left bottom vertex of the corresponding square created with `mgrs_grid` and `grid_edge_size` parameters.

 ### config.json Files